mlp1802/mylyn-for-atom/README.md

 ## Usage
 Enable Mylyn through command pallete  (mylyn:toggle-enabled)

-Add a task  (mylyn:new-task)
+Add a task, or tasks  (mylyn:new-task)

 Start working..select files either through command pallete or by switching off filtering  (mylyn:toggle-filter), then add files using the file tree view.

 When you have the files you need, toogle filter again.

-Task will be automatically saved when you exit Atom.
+Tasks will be automatically saved when you exit Atom.